rohiitgit/collaborative-whiteboard/README.md

 - **User Accounts**: Registration and login system
 - **Drawing History**: Undo/redo functionality
 - **Voice Chat**: Integrated voice communication for collaborators

+# Deployment

+## Deploy Frontend on Vercel:

+Create a separate repository for your client or use the existing one Update your client's environment variables to point to your hosted backend Deploy the client folder to Vercel

+## Deploy Backend on Railway/Render:
+For your Express server with Socket.IO, consider using:

+- Railway: Great for full-stack apps with WebSocket support
+- Render: Good alternative with WebSocket support
+- Heroku: Classic choice (paid)

+## Deployment Steps for Vercel:

+- Push your code to GitHub/GitLab/Bitbucket
+- Connect to Vercel:

+Go to vercel.com
+Import your repository
+Vercel will auto-detect it as a Node.js project

+- Configure Environment Variables:

+In your Vercel dashboard, go to Settings → Environment Variables Add your MongoDB URI and other secrets

+## Deploy:

+Vercel will automatically build and deploy your app Update the socket connection URL in your client code with your actual Vercel URL